paulgibbs/Welcome-Pack/readme.txt

 == Description ==

 Welcome Pack is a BuddyPress plugin that enhances the new user experience.
 When a user registers on your site, Welcome Pack lets you automatically send them a friend or group invitation, a Welcome Message, and it can redirect them to a Start Page.
-You can also customise the emails sent by BuddyPress so that they match the brand of your site.
+You can also customise the emails sent by BuddyPress so that they match your site's brand, in plain text or rich HTML versions.

 [vimeo http://vimeo.com/12514248]